-State Centers Mission Statement and Guiding Principles
+State Centers Support the Mission, Vision and Guiding Principles of ODP

 The State Centers system places a high value upon the self determined principles of everyday lives which promotes that people and their families want to have an everyday life that is typical of the general population: